 As shown in Table 1, the School District currently has available facilities capacity.
 However, students generated from Projected Mitigated Units have priority to any available capacity that exists.
-Therefore, capacity has been adjusted to reflect current capacity net Projected Mitigated Students, resulting in net 282 available seats (2,209 surplus seats minus 1,927 Projected students from Projected Mitigated Units).
+Therefore, capacity has been adjusted to reflect current capacity net Projected Mitigated Students, resulting in net 0 available seats (2,209 available seats minus 2,975 Projected students from Projected Mitigated Units leave a deficit of 766 seats).
 Therefore, the projected unhoused students generated by Projected Unmitigated Units ("Projected Unhoused Students") is equal to the Projected Student Enrollment net the adjusted capacity figure.
 Table 5 shows the number of Projected Unhoused Students.